 We dove into our very special S4H stash of favorite Renaissance Ribbons, mixing together eleven different Jacquard ribbons: 10 on the flap and one matching but wider ribbon for the strap.

 The weight of these pretty ribbons, along with the lining on the extra-long flap, keeps the bag closed.
 However, if you are more advanced, you could certainly add a zipper to the top and/or a magnetic snap at the bottom of the flap should you want more security for your bag’s contents.

 Fabric and Other Supplies

-- ½ yard of 36″+ wide heavy craft felt for the purse exterior and strap; we used 36″ wide heavy wool/poly felt in charcoal
+- ½ yard of 36″+ wide heavy wool felt for the bag exterior and strap; we used 36″ wide heavy wool/poly felt in charcoal

 - ½ yard of 44″+ wide cotton twill for the lining; we used a gray twill to coordinate with the charcoal felt